kordwarshuis/cardgame/README.md

 The repository is a general repository from which you can create a BTC (Bitcoin) version and a BCB (Blockchain) version.

-Before pushing to live server three files have to be edited in order to make it the BTC or the BCB version:
+Before pushing to live server **four** files have to be edited in order to make it the BTC or the BCB version:

-* Filename: /vue.config.js
+1. Filename: /vue.config.js
-* Filename: /public/.htaccess
+1. Filename: /public/.htaccess
-* Filename: /.env
+1. Filename: /.env
+1. Filename: /live.sh

-### Filename: /vue.config.js
+### 1: Filename: /vue.config.js
 Uncomment the relevant code in /vue.config.js

 In vue.config.js you can define the subdirectory where you finally want to place the app.

-### Filename: /public/.htaccess
+### 2: Filename: /public/.htaccess
 Uncomment the relevant code in /public/.htaccess

-### Filename: /.env
+### 3: Filename: /.env
 Uncomment the relevant code in /.env
 Please note: you have to restart local webserver to see changes in .env in effect.

+### 4: Filename: /live.sh
+Uncomment the relevant code in /live.sh
+This script can be used to push the build to the live web server.

 ## Technical